ebuchol/Course-Project_Getting-and-Cleaning-Data/CodeBook.md

     source("run_analysis.R")
     run_analysis()

 The above commands will execute all of the functions contained within the *"run_analysis.R"* script.
-For more information, see the table of information on the functions within *"run_analysis.R"* in the *"Readme.md"* file.
+For more information, see the table of information in the *"Readme.md"* file about each of the functions within *"run_analysis.R"*.

 ## Brief Overview of the Human Activity Recognition Data
 Information about the Human Activity Recognition using Smartphones study can be found at the following URL:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The Human Activity Recognition data (contained in the zipped file https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) represents experiments that were carried out with 30 study participants aged 19 to 48 years.
 Each of the study participants performed six activities (laying, sitting, standing, walking, walking downstairs, and walking upstairs) while were a Samsung Galaxy S II on his/her waist.
-From the phone's internal accelerometer and gyroscope, the experimenters captuered 3-axial linear acceleration and angular velocity data.
+From the phone's internal accelerometer and gyroscope, the experimenters captured 3-axial linear acceleration and angular velocity data.
 The data obtained from these measurements were divided into test and training data in which the data was randomly divided into 30% and 70% of the volunteers, respectively.

 The 3-axial accelerometer and gyroscope measurements were divided into corresponding body movement, body jerk, and gravity measurements; this data was subsequently divided in time domain signals and frequency domain signals.
 The frequency domain signals were obtained by applying a Fast Fourier Transform (FFT) to some of the signals.